Royiswho/Algorithms-Implementation-in-Financial-Applications/README.md

         # Sa: all edges in self.graph is sorted based on its w
         self.graph = sorted(self.graph, key=lambda edge: edge[2])

-        # Sb: there are (num_vertex - 1) edges in return_result
-        # XOR
-        # return_result is a forest of parts of an self.graph MST,
-        # add an edge with minimal w that doesn’t create a cycle to return_result
         while e < self.v - 1:

             u, v, w = self.graph[i]